DeloitteDigitalAT/core-banking/data-service/README.md

 # Data service

-It is a Web Service with Node.js using TypeScript and GraphQL
+It is a Web Service with Node.js using TypeScript and GraphQL.

+App port `4000`.

+App environment variables

+- ACCOUNTS_HOST (Default `localhost:8080`.)
+- TRANSACTIONS_HOST (Default `localhost:8090`.)

+### Local dev

+GraphQL playground available at http://localhost:4000/

-## Install pre-commit hook for ESlint and Prettier
+### Install pre-commit hook for ESlint and Prettier

 The project uses the following git hook (commands executed on `git commit`):